Back to Blog

 Building a dashboard in-house can take a couple of months if no data analytics expert is involved.
 Why so long?
 The actual building of a dashboard won’t be lingering itself.
 However, there is a high chance that you’ll need to tune the dashboard’s punch items on the go during a long time span.
 These punch items may include missing metrics, improper visualizations chosen, calculation errors, design loose ends, etc. Of course, eventually, you can get the perfect analytics dashboard that you intend to build.
 However, the resources spent on wrapping it up with your own hands can be unviable.

-How much a SaaS dashboard costs
+How much a dashboard costs

 Each particular SaaS dashboard is a custom project that has its requirements and specifications.
 There is no fixed price for a marketing or sales SaaS dashboard that you can rely on.
 In most cases, the following parameters affect the price of your SaaS dashboard: